getodk/docs/aggregate-install.rst

 Changing size of App Engine Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have many form definitions on your server, you may get better performance and reduce the likelihood for data corruption if you increase the size of your server.
+If you have many form definitions on your server, you may get better performance and reduce the likelihood of data corruption if you increase the size of your server.

 .. note::